If you’re a new or established director of a company, a series of statutory duties apply to your appointment as a director.

 - relies on whether the director honestly believes that an act or omission is in the interests of the company

-The duty means a director can act unreasonably and mistakenly, and not be liable for a breach of duty, so long as he was honest in the mistaken belief.
+The duty means a director can act unreasonably and mistakenly, and not be liable for a breach of duty, so long as they were honest in the mistaken belief.

 “benefit of its members”